Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 • Myth:

-• Fact: This is a major misconception.
-Although it can be used to clean your teeth, it has not been scientifically proven that oil pulling is a body-wide detox.
-That crucial job is handled efficiently by your liver and kidneys.
+• Fact: That is a big misunderstanding.
+It is true that oil pulling can help in cleaning your teeth, however, there are no scientific proofs that it can detox the body system.
+Your liver and kidneys are the major organs that, along with the brain, perform the detoxification in your body.
 What you are viewing as the so-called toxins are mainly oral bacteria, food debris and plaque.
 Thus, it is the main purpose of oil pulling for white teeth to eliminate these topical opportunities and pathogens and result in a cleaner mouth and a brighter smile, rather than a detoxed liver or clean blood.
 The consequences are marvelous though confined to your mouth.

 A respectful dentist would say: